thearn/webcam-pulse-detector/README.md

 virtualenv, which must be activated before use (see the Quickstart section below).
 OpenMDAO requires python 2.6+, numpy, scipy, and matplotlib
 (see http://openmdao.org/docs/getting-started/requirements.html)

+Running Windows, and completely new to Python?
+Full instructions for getting started with all requirements needed to run this code are available [here](win_pythonxy.md)

 Quickstart:
 ------------
 - Activate the openMDAO virtual python environment in a command or terminal window.
 On Linux and OSX, this is done by